-B.4.10 TimeInterval
+9.7.10 TimeInterval

-Format A TimeInterval, a series of characters representing an integer as a period of elapsed time in seconds, must conform to the maximum length is unspecified, but should be stated for each attribute that uses this type.
+Format A TimeInterval , a series of characters representing an integer as a period of elapsed time in seconds, must conform to the following format TimeInterval = NonNegativeNumber Length A TimeInterval has a minimum length of one character; the maximum length is unspecified, but should be stated for each attribute that uses this type.
+Range The minimum numeric value is 0; the maximum numeric value should be stated for each attribute that uses this type.
+Purpose To define a type that represents a valid time interval in seconds.